Origin hypotheses of the Croats: Avar theory

 Margetić, rejecting his late-migration theory, instead argued that the Croats were one of Bulgarian tribes and leading social class which were named in honor of Kubrat's victory over Avars.
 Denis Alimov additionally argued that the Croats "lived originally in the territory of the Carpathian Basin, being closely connected with the Avars, but then had to leave it, taking cover from the Avars behind mountain ranges [Dalmatian, Alpine, Silesian and Carpathian]", possibly due to conflict with the Avars as Kubrat's supporters in 630s.
 In the upcoming historical events and interactions in the region of Dalmatia finished the formation of the Croatian ethnic identity and ethno-political group of people, initially held and promoted by a heterogenous political and military elite of the same name.

 Historians and archaeologists until now concluded that Avars never lived in Dalmatia proper (including Lika) yet somewhere in Pannonia.
-There is none early Avar archaeological finding in the territory of early medieval principality of Croatia and the whole Eastern Adriatic coast and hinterland (until now were found only three late Avar findings from late 8th-early 9th century, and older then that only in Vinkovci and further to the east in Slavonia), which doesn't support thesis about any substantial presence of Avars or elite warriors in early medieval Croatia, the Croatian ethnonym is recorded on the territory of Avar Khaganate several centuries after its end, and that Turkic ethnic component in Croatian ethnogenesis was negligible.
-The Avar origin of titles Ban and Župan by now is strongly contested and is not probable due to scarcity of Avar remains in the territory of Duchy of Croatia.
+There is no Avar burial neither an early Avar archaeological finding in the territory of early medieval principality of Croatia and the whole Eastern Adriatic coast and hinterland (until now were found only late Avar or post-Avar findings from late 8th-early 9th century, while older then that only in Vinkovci and further to the east in Slavonia).
+As concluded by archaeologist Maja Petrinec, "the presence of individual Avar objects in Dalmatia and Albania and generally along the eastern Adriatic coast, far from the Avar Khaganate proper, has usually been interpreted in the literature as a result of Avaro-Slavic incursions or spoils from the Frankish Avar wars.
+However, most such objects belong to the late Avar period, when one can no longer speak of raids to the south", or even as evidence of imitative local production.
+It doesn't support thesis about any substantial presence of Avars or elite warriors in early medieval Croatia, the Croatian ethnonym is recorded on the territory of Avar Khaganate several centuries after its end, and that Turkic ethnic component in Croatian ethnogenesis was negligible.
+The Avar origin of titles Ban and Župan by now is strongly contested and is not probable due to the scarcity of Avar remains in the territory of Duchy of Croatia.

 Lately, a more pro-Turkic (as White Oghurs) thesis was given by Osman Karatay.
 This theory is not taken into consideration by scientists because of lack of scientific approach and frequent disregard of existing historiographical scholarship.
 It also considered the Turkic origin of Bosnian polity, which is viewed as an attempt of popularisation of links between Bosnian Muslims with Turkey.